 Balance and technique are the two common denominators of jazz and ballet.
-While Jazz dancers have more freedom, and ballet dancers practice more control movements, both forms require balance and control when spinning, jumping, landing, and fast moves.
-These techniques require both Jazz and ballet dancers to have superior balance while in the air, especially when landing after a spinning leap.
+While jazz dancers have more freedom, and ballet dancers practice more control movements, both forms require balance and control when spinning, jumping, landing, and fast moves.
+These techniques require both jazz and ballet dancers to have superior balance while in the air, especially when landing after a spinning leap.

 Ballet dancers often dance on their toes, stretched or arched.
 Jazz dancers, similarly, often perform kicks in the air, leaps and fast turns.
 Performing these steps require balance and form, as each spinning and leaping movement requires proper angles of the body.

-Certain Jazz moves that are similar to ballet may have come from ballet routines, but both forms of dance have been influenced by each other over the years, as the conscious effort that is needed for both stem from their influences on each other.
-Even though ballet has existed much longer than Jazz, it is likewise influenced by jazz techniques, as seen in contemporary ballet with its wider range of movement and fluidity.
+Certain jazz moves that are similar to ballet may have come from ballet routines, but both forms of dance have been influenced by each other over the years, as the conscious effort that is needed for both stem from their influences on each other.
+Even though ballet has existed much longer than jazz, it is likewise influenced by jazz techniques, as seen in contemporary ballet with its wider range of movement and fluidity.

-Practice is essential for jumps and turns where correct posture is essential to properly execute the moves, especially in Jazz.
+Practice is essential for jumps and turns where correct posture is essential to properly execute the moves, especially in jazz.
 Center control is important, as the body's center is the focal point from which all movement begin.
 Both require dedication and practice, and require stretching in order to warm up the muscles and prevent injuries.
-Warm-up routines often consist of intense stretching in order to elongate the leg muscles, which not only loosens the leg muscel but also strengthens it.
+Warm-up routines often consist of intense stretching in order to elongate the leg muscles, which not only loosens the leg muscle but also strengthens it.
 Practice and consistency make it possible to maintain balance while executing the powerful and difficult movements required in dance.